NaveedNaseem84/PP2---RPSLS/README.md

 ### Features

-The user is presented with five pose options - Rock, Paper, Scissors, Lizard or Spock (RPSLS).
+The user is presented with five pose options - rock, paper, scissors, lizard or spock (RPSLS).
 Any can be selected and is reflected by a green outline on the choice hovered:

 ![Choice selection hover state](readme-images/highlighted-choice-pose.png)